tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 - It's not clear how we should handle it when a user passes a mix of synchronous and asynchronous `Callback`s (for instance, if the user passes in one of our existing built-in `Callback`s in addition to an asynchronous `Callback`).

 Asynchronous `Callback`s might be worth exploring in a future extension to the functionality of `Model.fit` + `ParameterServerStrategy` integration, but should likely be out-of-scope for the initial design.

+### Support of `dataset` in `ClusterCoordinator`

+Previously, we have considered the possibility to support `dataset` instance in `model.fit` to keep the existing API contract.
+In this case, it should be preferred that `ClusterCoordinator` provides native `dataset` support, which `model.fit` can readily use, rather than `model.fit` implementing replication logic to accommodate that.
+Similar to `experimental_distribute_dataset` API, `ClusterCoordinator` can use `tf.data`’s `replicate` API to serialize the dataset graph, and unserialize onto workers.